makkus/freckles/README.rst

 Probably best to show what *freckles* is, and what it can do using examples.
 Do not try those at home, as they'll install loads of packages you most likely don't need.

-I'll show you how I use *freckles* and *frecklecute* to install a new machine, after a) I buy a new Thinkpad or b) unfortunately mouch more often, did something silly that requires a re-install.
-Or, even more often, c) want to use parts of my personal configuration on a VM or container or remote server, to have a decent editor and shell and such available while working in/on them.
+I'll show you how I use *freckles* and *frecklecute* to install a new machine, after a) I buy a new Thinkpad or b) unfortunately way more often, did something silly that requires a re-install.
+Or, even more often still, c) want to use parts of my personal configuration on a VM or container or remote server, to have a decent editor and shell and such available while working in/on them.
 Then I'll show how to use *freckles* on the *freckles* source code itself.
-And finally I'll quickly outline how to use *frecklecute* to install *Docker*.
+And finally I'll quickly outline how to use *frecklecute* to do some other housekeeping tasks.

 using: *freckles*